alp1n3-dev/cast/README.md

 **v0.5**

+- [ ] Get command and flag suggestions working.
 - [ ] Go through require semantic versioning, cli guidelines site, and polish off the cli book.
 Refactor and fix as issues are observed.
 - [ ] Fix error returning structure and handle errors correctly and in better places.
 - [ ] Create tests & benchmark tests for all files, flags, args, etc. Have these also run in GitHub.
+- [ ] Fix logging, make it clearer.
+Make sure it handles errors well and is human-first and they are helpful to the user.
+Make sure that only the "advanced" errors bleed through if the debug flag is used.
+Include helpful suggestions with errors.
+- [ ] Get the standard no-common help page setup: https://clig.dev/#help

 ### file focus (> v0.5)